 Best recycled: UnfetteredCo three-ply macrame cord

-My favorite recycled cotton macrame cord is sold by UnfetteredCo on Etsy, and comes in a wide variety of colors and sizes.
-It’s also very affordable, and there’s a buy-four-get-one-free deal so you can mix and match colors.
+My favorite recycled cotton macrame cord is sold by UnfetteredCo on Etsy, and comes in a wide range of colors and sizes.
+It’s also very affordable, and there’s a buy-four-get-one-free deal so you can mix and match colors while saving money.

 This macrame rope ships from Canada, so expect relatively speedy shipping throughout North America.
 Plus, you’re supporting a small macrame business and making someone’s dream come true!

 Best UK and Europe: Bobbiny macrame cord

 For readers in Europe and the UK, there’s a fantastic little mom-and-pop Polish company called Bobbiny that produces incredible macrame cord in all sizes and colors.